kuzzleio/kuzzle/bin/README.md

 $ kuzzle reset --fixtures /path/to/the/fixtures/file.json --mappings /path/to/the/mappings/file.json
 ```

-## Reset the Kuzzle server from a script or cron
+## Reset the Kuzzle Backend from a script or cron

 ```
 $ kuzzle reset --noint